opensearch-project/documentation-website/_field-types/supported-field-types/text.md

 # Text field type

 A text field type contains a string that is analyzed.
 It is used for full-text search because it allows partial matches.
 Searches with multiple terms can match some but not all of them.
-Depending on the analyzer, results can be case insensitive, stemmed, stopwords removed, synonyms applied, etc.
+Depending on the analyzer, results can be case insensitive, stemmed, stopwords removed, synonyms applied, and so on.

 If you need to use a field for exact-value search, map it as a [`keyword`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/keyword/) instead.
 {: .note }

-If you don't query phrases or don't have a use case of positional queries, such as interval/span queries, where order of the term in the phrase is of significance, then use space optimized version of the text field - [`match_only_text`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/match-only-text/) instead.
+The [`match_only_text`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/match-only-text/) field is a space-optimized version of the text field.
+If you don't need to query phrases or use positional queries, map the field as `match_only_text` instead of `text`.
+Positional queries are queries for which the position of the term in the phrase matters, such as interval or span queries.
+{: .note}

 ## Example